top of page

 How do I stop replaying the betrayal?

 Trying to stop feeling a certain way is like trying to stop a moving train.
 Discovering your partner has cheated can trigger reactions similar to PTSD symptoms.
-Intense, repetitive feelings take precedence in our minds—they need to be felt and processed with a trained, supportive other before they can take a back seat.
+Intense, repetitive feelings take precedence in our minds - they need to be felt and processed with a trained, supportive other before they can take a back seat.

 The replaying?
 That’s your heart and mind working together to keep you safe from further harm.
-The goal isn’t to push it away or “jettison” it—it needs validation.
-At first, you’ll receive that validation from me, but once your relationship has de-escalated, I’ll pass the baton to your partner—and that’s when the real healing begins.
+The goal isn’t to push it away or “jettison” it - it needs validation.
+At first, you’ll receive that validation from me, but once your relationship has de-escalated, I’ll pass the baton to your partner - and that’s when the real healing begins.

 What if the cheating was long-term and secret?

 Longer affairs increase the complexity of the healing process, but they don’t automatically determine a negative outcome.
 We’ll unpack the full story together, helping you create a shared narrative of what happened in your relationship.
+Sometimes, this work requires longer-term therapy, with understanding and trust growing along the way.

 bottom of page